Two Days off the Beaten Path in Dubrovnik

 So my fam and I decided that after our 6-night cruise on the Celebrity Reflection, we would hop over to Dubrovnik for a few days to round out our time in the region.
 To be totally honest, I knew nothing about the ancient (like, really ancient) city except it was "really, really beautiful" and every single person I spoke to named it a must-see on their travels.
 I am so glad we added it on!
 We were in Dubrovnik for a 2 full days plus an evening.
 (Spoiler alert - not enough time, but sufficient as a teaser).
 Next time, I'd recommend a third day, especially if you take a million pics like we do, or you want to spend time at the beach.

-This time, we decided to work with Jubel again to plan our entire time in Dubrovnik.
+This time, we decided to work with the company again that sent us to Iceland last year to plan our entire time in Dubrovnik.

 Day 1, Tuesday.
 A Sunset fit for a Queen and Fresh Seafood